What Is a 501(c)(3) Tax-Exempt Organization?

 What Is a 501(c)(3) Nonprofit?

 The most common type of nonprofit organization, the 501(c)(3) covers a lot of ground.
-This kind of nonprofit is the one we are most likely to think of when we imagine a “nonprofit.”
-They are the charities to which we turn for help and support with our charitable donations.
+The 501c3 nonprofit is the one we are most likely to think of when we imagine a “nonprofit.”
+They are the charities to which we turn for help and that we support with our tax-deductible donations.
 We often call them “charitable organizations.”

 Besides federal tax exemption, a 501(c)(3) nonprofit enjoys several benefits when it serves these purposes: